Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 - Access the AI Unlimited manager and get your API key.

-	***link to API key topic - not all users will go through this workflow, so we need a separate topic - it should be easy to find - first one under Explore and Analzye data***
+	***we can include the how-to here for getting the api key - will probably also have a separate topic or put instrucs on the parent page***

 - Connect to JupyterLab, open a notebook, and select the AI Unlimited kernel.